yeoman/stringify-object/readme.md

 ### stringifyObject(object, [options])

-Accepts a plain object to stringify and optionally and option object.
+Accepts an object to stringify and optionally a option object.
+Circular references will be replaced with `null`.

 #### Options